Night photography: Regional and documentary projects

-Contemporary Practice

-The choice between film and digital in contemporary night photography often depends on aesthetic preferences, project requirements, and workflow priorities rather than purely technical considerations.
-While digital's technical capabilities, cost-effectiveness, and flexibility have made it the dominant choice for most applications, film continues to attract photographers seeking its distinctive tonal qualities and deliberate working process.
-Many contemporary practitioners employ hybrid workflows, combining film capture with digital scanning and post-production to leverage the advantages of both mediums.

 Moonlight photography

 Moonlight photography (capturing scenes on Earth illuminated by moonlight) greatly differs from lunar photography (capturing scenes on the Moon illuminated by direct sunlight).
 The Moon has an effective albedo of approximately 0.12, comparable to worn asphalt concrete.
 Since the Moon is essentially a dark body in direct sunlight, photographing its surface needs an exposure comparable to what a photographer would use for ordinary, mid-brightness surfaces (buildings, trees, faces, etc.) with an overcast sky.

 The sunlight reflected from the full Moon onto Earth is about 1/250,000 of the brightness of direct sunlight in daytime.
 Since log_{2}(250,000) = 17.93..., full-moon photography requires 18 stops more exposure than sunlight photography, for which the sunny 16 rule is a commonly used guideline.

 Flash photography

 Flash photography is the process of using artificial lighting to illuminate an object or scene.
-Flashes are used it is to stop a moving object in motion.
+Flashes are used to stop a moving object in motion.
 Typically this is done with wireless strobes strategically placed to control the spread of light on a scene.
-These light have radio receivers and is triggered by a transmitter placed in the cameras hotshoe and sends a signal once the cameras shutter is pressed.
+These lights have radio receivers and are triggered by a transmitter placed in the camera's hotshoe and sends a signal once the camera's shutter is pressed.
 Before modern DSLR cameras and electronic flashes, flashes were wired for power and trigger signal.
-These lights sometimes had 1-25 individual lightbulbs.
+These lights sometimes had 1–25 individual lightbulbs.
 These lightbulbs were only good for one-time use.
 After the photo they would have to be replaced.